cmunwong/portfolio/README.md

 - VBA Script: [Product Inventory](https://github.com/cmunwong/projects/blob/main/product_inventory_vba)

 ### PowerShell - Transfer Logs
-- Overview: Built a PowerShell script to automate the download of new transfer logs from an SFTP site, rename files using a specified date range, organize them in the appropriate folder, and append them into a SQL database with deduplication—triggered by a single click.
+- Overview: Built a PowerShell script to automate the download of new transfer logs from an SFTP site, rename files using a specified date range, organize them in the appropriate folder, and append them into a SQL database with deduplication - triggered by a single click.
 - Skills: *Business process automation, ETL (Extract, Transform and Load), deduplication, data integration*
 - PowerShell Script: [Transfer Logs](https://github.com/cmunwong/projects/blob/main/transfer_logs_powershell)